-The fourth quarter of 2012 ended with decreases in value in the public market indices.
-These decreases coincided with a decrease in the number of IPOs and M&A transactions, though IPO values increased.
-Compared with 2011, M&A activity was comparable and the number of IPOs decreased by 11 percent.
-These dynamics continue to lead to a difficult fundraising environment for venture capital firms and for venture-backed companies, particularly those in the middle stages of development.
+The fourth quarter of 2013 ended with increases in value in the public market indices.
+These increases coincided with a slight decrease in the number of IPOs and a decrease in M&A transactions.
+That said, fundraising by venture capital firms continued to be challenging and concentrated to a small number of funds.
+These dynamics continue to lead to a difficult fundraising environment for venture-backed companies, particularly those in the middle stages of development and those focused on sectors in which we invest.